containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Since systemctl defaults to using the root user, all the changes using the systemctl can be seen by appending sudo to the podman cli commands.
 To perform `systemctl` actions as a non-root user use the `--user` flag when interacting with `systemctl`.

+Note: If the previously created containers or pods are using shared resources, such as ports, make sure to remove them before starting the generated systemd units.

 ```
 $ systemctl --user start pod-systemd-pod.service
 $ podman pod ps